newsguildny/times-tech-guild-sl-2022/slides.md

 - A live vote count tracker that allowed us to have what was possibly the first ever fully public union vote count, and build excitement and engagement within our unit

 ---

-### What if alignment came for free?

-Notes:

-- Before we dive in to the fun stuff, imagine for a moment, a world where you never had to hear the word "alignment" ever again
-- Maybe you're a product manager, and you spent all of last week trying to figure out why your colleague seems to have a completely different definition of "scalability" than you do
-- Or maybe you're a designer, and you can't figure out why that product manager keeps talking about "scalability" when you bring up how there are over a hundred slightly different blue buttons in your app
-- One theme that we kept noticing is that collaboration just kept sort of... happening!
-- Because we were all working toward a shared goal, there was never an "alignment" phase of the work; everyone improved on everyone else's ideas, and we were able to iterate super rapidly

----